selbstlernen-app/selbstlernen-app/README.md

 # SRL-App

-Repository for the development of a mobile SRL application.
+Repository for the development of a mobile SRL application, also accessible at https://github.com/madxox/SRL-App.

 ## 📍 Getting started